10 ways to treat headache pain naturally

-When a headache strikes, note down what you’ve had to eat and drink, how you’re feeling (stressed, calm?) and how much sleep you’ve had.
-Learning your headache triggers will go a long way to prevent future episodes.
+When a headache strikes, note down what you’ve had to eat and drink, how you’re feeling (stressed, calm?), and how much sleep you’ve had.
+Learning about your headache triggers will go a long way to preventing future episodes.

 2. Eat small meals frequently